A woman and a man hugging tightly before one of them departs on the bus behind them.

 Basic needs

 Access to basic needs remains a priority for vulnerable new arrivals, as well as vulnerable households facing protracted stays in Poland.
-With our partner, PCPM, NRC is providing Multi-Purpose Cash Assistance (MPCA) to refugees from Ukraine in Lublin, Warsaw, and Gdansk.
-Learning from this collaboration led to the joint publication Equality vs Equity.
+With our partner, the Polish Center for International Aid (PCPM), NRC will continue providing multi-purpose cash assistance (MPCA) to refugees from Ukraine in Lublin, Warsaw and Gdansk as well as other locations.
+NRC will be linking PCPM with other partners to support safe referral pathways and support for a multitude of refugee needs.
+Learning from the collaboration with PCPM led to the joint publication Equality vs Equity, which was presented to relevant stakeholders in Poland to encourage public discourse on complementary approaches to social protection.

 About NRC in Poland